Skip to Main Content

 Ellen Horowitz is a naturalist, writer, hiking leader, and Certified Nature & Forest Therapy Guide whose outdoor education career spans 40 years.
 Ellen teaches botany classes at Flathead Valley Community College, and she is a long-time field instructor for the Glacier Institute and Road Scholar.
 Her work has been recognized with numerous honors including Montana Audubon’s Educator of the Year Award, and magazine writing awards from the National Wildlife Federation.
 She is the author of the award-winning children’s book, “What I Saw in Glacier.”

-Megan Chaisson hails from in Concord, Massachusetts and developed a passion for nature early on.
+Megan Chaisson hails from Concord, Massachusetts and developed a passion for nature early on.
 After attending Tufts University, she left New England to explore the Rocky Mountains at Glacier National Park in Montana.
 Enchanted by the free great spaces, she worked as a Park Ranger with Glacier National Park and Flathead National Forest for the next ten years.
-After leading hikes, snowshoeing, boat trips and youth field trips, Megan is now a 7th grade Life Science teacher in Whitefish, Montana.
+After leading hikes, snowshoeing, boat trips and youth field trips, Megan is now a 7th- and 8th-grade science teacher in Whitefish, Montana.

 Al Koss has lived and worked in the Glacier Park area for over 30 years.
 His love for the out-of-doors and passion for hiking was well represented in his career with the U.S. Forest Service and National Park Service.
 Al taught environmental education and is a Master Trainer for the Leave No Trace Program.
 His experience as a Park Naturalist has given him extensive experience and knowledge of the flora and fauna of the park.
 He enjoys sharing his passion for natural areas with others.